Paul Fisher (cricketer, born 1954)

-For the 1980 season, he moved to Worcestershire, with whom he remained the following year as well, but he never managed to hold down a regular spot as keeper in the face of strong competition from David Humphries.
+For the 1980 season, he moved to Worcestershire, where he remained the following year as well, but never managed to hold down a regular spot as keeper in the face of strong competition from David Humphries.
 He made his county debut for Worcestershire on 6 August 1980 against Gloucestershire, taking 5 catches in Glouc's first innings.
 He made three List A appearances for Worcestershire in 1980.
 The last game of his career was for Worcestershire against the Australians at Worcester in late August 1981; Fisher bowed out quietly with just one dismissal, that of Australian captain Kim Hughes.

-Fisher worked as a teacher at Marlborough College and Prior Park College before coming Headmaster of Mount St Mary's College and from 1998 to 2016 Loughborough Grammar School.
-Fisher recently completed the London Marathon in 4 hrs 30 mins along with a team from the University Match in aid of multiple sclerosis.
+Fisher worked as a teacher at Marlborough College and Prior Park College before becoming headmaster of Mount St Mary's College and from 1998 to 2016 Loughborough Grammar School.